-If you have applied for 2014 entry and have questions about the next stages of the recruitment process that are not answered by our links to the various documents and FAQs below, please email email@example.com
+If you applied for 2014 entry and have questions that are not answered by our links to the various documents and FAQs below, please email email@example.com

 If you are considering applying for entry to the STP in 2015, you may wish to familiarise yourself with the information on this page that relates to STP recruitment in 2014**.

 **Please be aware that there may be changes for 2015 entry and you will need to check the very latest information when the 2015 recruitment cycle opens.